 As the city charts its course for the future, it does so with an appreciation for its past and a clear vision of what lies ahead.

-Vallejo’s journey is far from over; with every new initiative and development, it reaffirms its place as a city of innovation, resilience, and community.
+Vallejo’s journey is far from over; every new initiative and development reaffirms its place as a city of innovation, resilience, and community.

-What will the next chapters hold for this dynamic California city, and how will the lessons of history inform the strides it takes into the future?
+What will the next chapters hold for this dynamic California city, and how will the lessons of history inform its future progress?